What is CPT Code 96127 and How Does it Affect Your Income?

 Optimize Your Billing With ICANotes

-CPT 96127 is just one of many codes providers often overlook or bill for inefficiently.
+The 96127 CPT code is just one of many codes providers often overlook or bill for inefficiently.
 With the right tools, you can optimize your billing to pave the way for better data collection and higher reimbursements.
 ICANotes is an electronic health record (EHR) designed for behavioral health providers, with a range of tools to boost your reimbursement, efficiency and quality of care.
 It simplifies and streamlines billing for therapists and other mental health providers, so you can spend less time on paperwork and more time with your patients.

 If you're ready to start using CPT 96127 to your advantage, ICANotes can help.
 Reach out today to set up your free trial and see for yourself.